slbailey/retrowaves/tower/docs/contracts/FFMPEG_SUPERVISOR_CONTRACT.md

   - `write_pcm(frame: bytes)` → used internally by EncoderManager
   - `get_stdin() -> Optional[BinaryIO]` → **INTERNAL ONLY**, used by EncoderManager.write_pcm()
   - `get_state() -> SupervisorState` → used internally by EncoderManager
 - [S22A] Supervisor MUST NOT know about noise/silence generation — it only handles PCM→MP3 encoding.
 Silence fallback is handled above at EncoderManager per Operational Modes contract.
+Supervisor is source-agnostic and MUST forward frames exactly as provided by EncoderManager without modifying priority or selection decisions.
 - [S23] External components must **never** call FFmpegSupervisor methods directly:
   - AudioPump must call `encoder_manager.write_pcm()`, not `supervisor.write_pcm()`
   - TowerService must not access `supervisor.get_stdin()` or any supervisor methods